pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 ```

 Alternatively, if you don't have `git` installed on your machine, create a folder on your local computer; navigate to [this URL](https://github.com/pdefusco/CDE119_ACE_WORKSHOP.git) and manually download the files.

+## CDP User & Credentials

+This HOL uses a parameters.conf file to store the necessary credentials.
+Each user is asked to enter their Workload Username at line 4 and Datalake paths at lines 2 and 3.
+The Workload Password is automatically inherited at the CDP Environment level and does not be set.

+If you are participating in a Cloudera Event your Workshop Lead will provide you with the above credentials.
+The data will already have been uplaoded by your Workshop Lead.
+If you are reproducing the labs in your CDE Environment without the help of a Cloudera Lead you will have to upload the data to an arbitrary Cloud path and obtain your Workload Username from your CDP Admin.

 ## Index